Support for public health trainees

 AChAM Indigenous Prize

-The biennial prize supports medical students and junior medical officers, who identify as Aboriginal, Torres Strait Islander and Māori, to attend the International Medicine in Addiction Conference.
+The prize supports medical students and junior medical officers, who identify as Aboriginal, Torres Strait Islander and Māori, to attend the International Medicine in Addiction Conference or APSAD Scientific Alcohol and Drug Conference in alternating years.

 AChSHM Indigenous Scholarship